Former 49er Dwight Clark, Famous for ‘The Catch,’ Has Died at 61

 Montana rolled out and retreated under pressure from Ed “Too Tall” Jones and Larry Bethea before lofting the ball toward the back of the end zone.
 Clark leaped to make a fingertip catch over Everson Walls and the 49ers went on to win the game 28-27 and then their first Super Bowl two weeks later against Cincinnati.

 “Start of a dynasty,” said former 49ers president Carmen Policy, who later hired Clark as general manager of the Cleveland Browns.
 “I don’t let myself go down the road of what would have happened if he doesn’t make that catch?
 As Joe Montana says, what would have happened if I didn’t throw that pinpoint pass perfectly angled to be in the only spot where he should catch and no one else would be able to interfere with it.

-But without that play, I wonder where we would have been.
+“But without that play, I wonder where we would have been.
 And I stopped thinking about it, because so much happened after that.
 And yet, Dwight seemed to handle it in stride and the two of them, The Butch Cassidy and the Sundance Kid, they used to have fun playing off of each other, or who would take the credit, and this and that and so forth.
 But it was a special day.”

+In attendance that day, was 4-year-old Tom Brady, who grew up cheering for the 49ers and has gone on to win five Super Bowls with New England.

+“I got a chance to meet him when we happened to share the same orthodontist in San Mateo and I sabotaged one of his visits just to meet him and shake his hand,” Brady said.

+“He was incredibly gracious to me that day as a young boy.
+And I never forget the impact he made on me as all our heroes do.
+I am sad tonight hearing of his passing of ALS, but I know he is now resting and at peace finally after many years valiantly fighting such a terrible disease.”

-Clark joined the Niners as a 10th round pick out of Clemson in 1979 in the same draft class that brought Joe Montana to San Francisco.
+Clark joined the Niners as a 10th-round pick out of Clemson in 1979 in the same draft class that brought Joe Montana to San Francisco.
 He got there by good fortune after only 33 catches in three college seasons as former 49ers coach Bill Walsh needed someone to catch passes from Steve Fuller at a pre-draft workout.

-Clark impressed Walsh enough to get drafted and eventually made the team even if he never felt comfortable despite playing on two Super Bowl winners, making two Pro Bowls and catching 506 passes for 6,750 yards and 48 touchdowns in nine seasons with San Francisco.
+Clark impressed Walsh enough to get drafted.
+Montana recalled that Clark left his playbook on his bed each night in case he got cut, but eventually made the team.
+He played on two Super Bowl winners, making two Pro Bowls and catching 506 passes for 6,750 yards and 48 touchdowns in nine seasons with San Francisco.

-“He’s meant the world to me for so many years,” Montana said last year after a street near the site of Candlestick Park was named for him.
-“We came into the league together and we laugh about things that he did all the time.
-I don’t think he ever unpacked.
-By his rookie year he always left the playbook on his bed just in case he ever got cut.
-He kept trying to tell me he was getting cut every day, I kept trying to tell him, ‘what are you doing?
-You’re crazy.'”
+“We are grateful for the decades of love and friendship we shared,” Montana said in a statement with his wife, Jennifer.
+“We are praying for Dwight, his family and for all your prayers also.
+We will miss you dearly!”

 Clark made his last public appearance in October when the 49ers hosted “Dwight Clark Day” at Levi’s Stadium.
 Clark spoke to the crowd from a suite that afternoon in a weakened voice, calling his disease a “little thing” he was dealing with at the time.
 He also thanked the fans and dozens of teammates who came back for the event.